3,000 Hits Hand Painted Baseball Series.

 As for the Baseball Hall Of Fame..
 All eligible members have been elected except for

 Palmeiro.
-Biggio is not yet eligible and Jeter is still active.
+Jeter and A Rod are not yet eligible.
 And of course, we

 all know that Pete Rose has been declared permanently ineligible.